-BCIT will cover you for one additional month for MSP, Extended Health and Dental.
-Your Group Life Insurance and AD&D will be reduced from your current level to a flat \$10,000 policy at retirement and the reduced coverage will be maintained at BCIT's expense until you reach the age of 70.
+If eligible for Group Life Insurance and Accidental Death & Dismemberment (AD&D), your coverage will be reduced from your current level to a flat \$10,000 policy at retirement.
+The reduced coverage will be maintained at BCIT's expense until you reach the age of 70.

 Should you wish to convert your coverage at retirement to a standard plan without taking a medical examination, you may apply to Manulife directly.

 Your application must be made within 31 days of your 65th birthday or on your last day of employment, whichever occurs first.
-Any such additional coverage will be at your own expense, with current premiums based on age, ordinary life, 1 year convertible term, or term to 65, life insurance.
-For further details, please contact Manulife at 1 (800) 268-6195.
+Any such additional coverage will be at your own expense.
+Current premiums based on age, ordinary life, 1 year convertible term, or term to 65, life insurance.

+For further details, please contact Manulife at 1 (800) 575-2200.

 Note: the information above only applies if you retire on or before the age of 65.
-For more information on benefit entitlements if you retire after the age of 65, please refer to the Memorandum of Agreement regarding Mandatory Retirement for your employee group.
+For more information on benefit entitlements if you retire after the age of 65, please refer to the Memorandum of Agreement or your Collective Agreement regarding Mandatory Retirement for your employee group.